Monterroso/CozyCabin/docs/rules/theme-rules.md

 # Theme Rules (MountainLodge)

 This document outlines the styling choices for our chosen "MountainLodge" theme.
-It captures color palettes, typography, and core design principles used throughout AIDesk.
+It captures color palettes, typography, and core design principles used throughout CozyCabin.

 ## 1. Theme Overview